kirajano/wiki-streams/README.md

 **Possible Visuals**

 Plan Min:
-- How many bots crated content?
-DONE (en and de)
+- How many bots crated content (en and de)?
+DONE
-- Extend above to all regions and visualize on the map
+- Extend above to all regions and visualize on the map DONE
 - Categories of articles that being changed
 - Cloud of user comments?
 - What is the change type?